xster/flutter-wiki/Issue-hygiene.md

 The `severe:` prefix indicates labels regarding a level of severity (e.g. regressions, new features, crashes).
 Severity in and of itself does not say how fast we will fix the bug; rather it provides clues as to the nature of the defect, just as other labels do.
 A bug may have the `severe: crash` label, but e.g. if it relates to the `flutter` tool crashing when run with the system date set to 1998, we are not likely to consider it a high priority.

-The `TODAY` label indicates a high-priority issue such as a build break, regression or failure in existing features that would keep us from shipping the current build.
-We look at issues with the `TODAY` label frequently to ensure that each has an owner and is being worked on.
+The `P0` label indicates a high-priority issue such as a build break, regression, or failure in existing features that keeps us from shipping the current build.
+We look at issues with this label frequently.
+If you find yourself assigning a `P0` label to an issue, please be sure that there's a positive handoff between filing and a prospective owner for the issue.

-The `RELEASE BLOCKER` label is similar.
-It indicates that the bug should be hot-fixed on any upcoming stable releases.
-Since the Open/Closed status of a bug relates to the master branch, not to the beta branch, it will be common for this label to be applied to closed bugs.
-The bug is removed as part of the [release process](https://github.com/flutter/flutter/wiki/Release-process) when the issue is hot-fixed.
+The `P1` label indicates that the issue is blocking a top-tier customer.

+The `P2` label indicates that the issue is a high-priority issue from a top-tier customer.

+The `P3` label indicates an issue not driven by an immediate top-tier customer request, nor targeted to a specific release.
+Most issues will bear this label.

+The `P4` label indicates issues that we agree are important to work on, but not at the top of the work list.
+This is the default level for bugs.

+The `P5` label indicates issues we think are valid but not important.
+This is the default level for new feature requests.

+The `P6` label indicates valid issues that are unlikely to ever be worked on.

 _See also: [[Triage]], which describes how we go through bugs and make sure they are sorted accordingly._